July 4th holiday weekend lures many in Minnesota back to socializing

 Yang and his group of 30 fell somewhere in the middle, keeping their gathering to a tight social circle.
 “We feel safe when we’re with family,” said Kou Song as the fan-powered breeze cooled the gathering.

-Across the state, Minnesotans are making their own decisions while health care and government officials hold their breath over how the summer festivities will affect the spread of the virus.
+Across the state, Minnesotans are making their own decisions while health care and government officials hold their breath over how the midsummer festivities will affect the spread of the virus.

 With COVID-19 cases spiking across the country, July 4th couldn’t come at a worse time.
 But it’s tough to persuade people to give up the gatherings that celebrate summer’s long, hot days.